MIT professor calls for emotion-reading computers to 'help humanity'

 Because the goal is not just to predict but to also provide insights about what you can do within the next 24 hours to change that forecast.

 "We know, for example, that regular sleepers, for example, have lower stress and better mental health.
 Fixing sleep may be a significant part of fixing mental health for some people.
-We've also found that your sleep has a bigger effect on your mental health than the other way around," Picard said.
+There is also evidencethat your sleep has a bigger effect on your mental health than the other way around," Picard said.
 "What else could we learn?"